OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 If you’ve been longing for a magical and refreshing experience in the warm hands of nature, then Wikki Warm Springs in Yankari National Park might just be the perfect fix for you.
-These naturally warm springs located in Yankari National Park flow from underneath a sheer rock cliff into a wide rock basin leveled with clear white sand, which varies in depth from 1-7 feet (0.3-2.1 metres), and are available 24 hours for tourists who love swimming.
+These naturally warm springs located in Yankari National Park flow from underneath a sheer rock cliff into a wide rock basin leveled with clear white sand, which varies in depth from 1ft (0.3m) to 7ft (2.1m), and are available 24 hours for tourists who love swimming.
 The springs are associated with many different varieties of flora and fauna, which makes it a fascinating site for tourists and holidaymakers to observe wildlife in its true habitat.
 The water at Wikki Warm Springs has a constant temperature of 31°C (88°F) all year round, and is so pure that it is bottled and sold, with thousands of gallons flowing out every day.

 Your trip to Yankari isn’t complete until you pay a visit to the famous Marshall Caves.
 Legend has it that local indigenous people used the caves to hide from wildlife and slave raiders.
 The caves feature rock paintings and engravings in various lines, presumably created by initial inhabitants.
-Discovered in the early part of the 20th century by British historian P.J.
-Marshall in 1980, the Marshall Caves feature 59 dwellings dug into sandstone escarpments – each cave has a length of 200 metres (656 feet), depth of 10 metres (33 feet), and width of 30 and 80 metres (94 and 262 feet).
+Discovered by wildlife expert Philip Marshall in the late 1970s, the Marshall Caves feature 59 dwellings dug into sandstone escarpments – each cave has a length of 200m (656ft), depth of 10m (33 ft), and width of 30m and 80m (94ft and 262ft).

 Yankari has rich and abundant wildlife resources.
 The park is an important habitat for over 50 species of mammals including African bush elephant, olive baboon, patas monkey, Tantalus monkey, roan antelope, Western hartebeest, West African lion, African buffalo, waterbuck, bushbuck and hippopotamus.
 It also has a large and diverse freshwater ecosystem around its freshwater springs and the Gaji River.
 Don’t be surprised when a monkey comes to your window to wake you up early in the morning!
 There are also over 350 species of bird found in the park.
 Of these, 130 are resident, 50 are Palearctic migrants and the rest are African migrants that move locally within Nigeria.
 These birds include the saddle-billed stork, white-rumped vulture, guinea fowl, grey hornbill, and the cattle egret.
 You can take a safari ride with trained guards for an amazing tour in wildlife, who knows…. you could be lucky enough to spot the African bush elephants!